Permanent Collection of Viterbo University, Art Museum, La Crosse, Wisconsin

-In a powerful and evocative installation, Keith Francis created six mason jars containing black-and-white archival photographs of individuals who have been subjected to slavery, from the mid-1800s to contemporary times in the United States.
-The artwork, titled Exploitation, critically examines the pervasive legacy of slavery in America, highlighting the stark reality that the abolition of slavery under the Thirteenth Amendment in 1865 did not eradicate exploitation; rather, it transformed into more insidious forms.
+In a poignant and compelling installation, Keith Francis presents "Exploitation," featuring six mason jars filled with black-and-white archival photographs of individuals subjected to slavery from the mid-1800s to the present day in the United States.
+This artwork critically interrogates the enduring legacy of slavery, revealing that the abolition of slavery through the Thirteenth Amendment in 1865 did not extinguish exploitation but rather transformed it into more subtle and pervasive forms.

-Francis's work reveals that, despite the legal abolition of slavery, exploitative practices persisted, both overtly and covertly.
-For instance, the First Transcontinental Railroad was constructed using forced labor of Chinese workers from 1863 to 1869, a historical fact often overshadowed by the broader narratives of American progress.
-Furthermore, the agriculture industry continues to thrive on forced labor, with many fruits, vegetables, and juices harvested under conditions that echo the very exploitation the Thirteenth Amendment sought to dismantle.
-This includes labor in California’s fertile valleys and Florida’s orange groves, where workers often endure harsh conditions for minimal pay, a modern reflection of historical injustices.
+Francis's work illuminates the persistent reality that, despite the formal abolition of slavery, exploitative practices have endured, both overtly and covertly.
+A striking example is the construction of the First Transcontinental Railroad, which relied on the forced labor of Chinese workers from 1863 to 1869—an often-overlooked chapter in the narrative of American progress.
+Moreover, today's agricultural industry continues to rely on forced labor, with numerous fruits and vegetables harvested under conditions that starkly echo the very exploitation the Thirteenth Amendment aimed to dismantle.
+In California’s fertile valleys and Florida’s orange groves, workers frequently endure grueling conditions for meager pay, a modern reflection of centuries-old injustices.

-The acquisition of Exploitation by a university for its permanent collection underscores the importance of this work within contemporary art discourse.
-It serves not only as a critical reflection on America’s historical and ongoing struggles with slavery and forced labor but also as an educational tool that challenges viewers to recognize and engage with these persistent issues.
-In doing so, Francis’s piece contributes to a vital dialogue about social justice, human rights, and the necessity of acknowledging uncomfortable truths in order to foster a more equitable society.
+The acquisition of "Exploitation" by a university for its permanent collection highlights the significance of this work within contemporary art discourse.
+It functions not only as a critical reflection on America’s historical and ongoing struggles with slavery and forced labor but also as an educational tool that encourages viewers to confront and engage with these persistent issues.
+By doing so, Francis’s piece contributes to a crucial dialogue about social justice, human rights, and the importance of acknowledging uncomfortable truths to pave the way for a more equitable society.

 You may also like